 In addition, our clinical trials will compete with other clinical trials for patient participation for product candidates that are in the same therapeutic areas as our product candidates, and this competition will reduce the number and types of patients available to us, because some patients who might have opted to enroll in our trials may instead opt to enroll in a trial being conducted by one of our competitors.
-For example, we will compete with various other cancer therapies, including combinations studies, and as of December 2021, there were over 4,600 combination studies of checkpoint inhibitors underway, including with monoclonal antibodies, cell therapies, cancer vaccines and other therapies.
+For example, we will compete with various other cancer therapies including combinations studies.
 Public perception of TIL-based immunotherapies also may adversely influence willingness of subjects to participate in clinical trials.
 Furthermore, because the number of qualified clinical investigators is limited, we expect to conduct some of our clinical trials at the same clinical trial sites that some of our competitors use, which will reduce the number of patients who are available for our clinical trials at such sites.